3+2 Early Assurance Pathway: Master of Public Health

 If a student qualifies to be considered for the Early Assurance Pathway option, they will be notified via email how to register for the required interview.

 Students are strongly encouraged to apply and submit their application materials prior to completing any supplemental requirements.

 EA Pathway students:

 - Suggested undergraduate degree paths: Public Health, Exercise Science, Biology; Pre-Health Certificate recommended

 While at Shenandoah a student must:

-- By the conclusion of the second semester of the freshman year, achieve and then maintain, a minimum cumulative GPA of 3.2 with a 3.0 or higher in all science/math courses.
+- By the conclusion of the second semester of their first year, achieve and then maintain a minimum cumulative GPA of 3.2 with a 3.0 or higher in all science/math courses.